-Tenant assignment by VM-name regex¶
+Tenant assignment by VM-name regex or tags¶

 Tracking issue: #365.